Badgerdox/BadgerdoxMixerFAQ/Commands.md

 + !instagram
 + !facebook
 + !resources      New to coding?
 Use the command for my recommendations
++ !code    Link to my github with code from stream/turials
 + !retweet
 + !uptime
 + !top5points